The other day I answered this question on Quora: “How can Google Analytics help you prove the success of your inbound marketing campaign?

 - Which landing page or call to action works better?

-Using the platform will help you to develop all your future marketing efforts and using the data will help you to create better results.
+Consequently, using the platform will help you to develop all your future marketing efforts.
+More importantly, using the data will help you generate better results.

 Certain E-Commerce sites will automatically connect purchases and events to your Analytics account.

-All these factors will allow you to track exactly what is happening on your website and how your marketing campaigns are performing.
+All these factors will allow you to track exactly what is happening on your website.
+Not to mention, how your marketing campaigns are performing.

 After you gain results, you start to analyse the data.

-You will be able to optimise your inbound marketing and most importantly, you can direct your marketing spend only towards the campaigns and ads that work.
+Above all, you will be able to optimise your inbound marketing.
+Even more importantly, you can direct your marketing spend only towards the campaigns and ads that work.

 Try to understand what is going on with your digital marketing.